szaguldo-kamaz/draw_rotated_things/README.md

 # draw_rotated_things
-Simple code to draw rotated things with PySimpleGUI.
+Simple code to draw rotated rectangles, lines and circles with PySimpleGUI.

 Rotate rectangles or lines around their own centers.